senen2/construction/README.md

 Give a look at the file blender.py

-I build my project with cubes.
-Wall, beam, column, floor, ceiling, all area cubes.
+I build my blender projects with cubes.
+Wall, beam, column, floor, ceiling, all are cubes.
 In this script I recognize the type of element by its material

+# contact

+senenbotello@gmail.com